stefan-schroedl/pigrank/README.md

 ## Similarity

 Called with two unordered bags, computes the similarity of two rankings according to one of the following measures:
-* *Jaccard coefficient:* Size of intersection over size of union.
+* [*Jaccard coefficient:*](https://en.wikipedia.org/wiki/Jaccard_index) Size of intersection over size of union.
-* *Cosine similarity:* Cosine between two vectors with dimensions corresponding to items, and inverse ranks as weights.
+* [*Cosine similarity:*](https://en.wikipedia.org/wiki/Cosine_similarity) Cosine between two vectors with dimensions corresponding to items, and inverse ranks as weights.
-* *Rank-biased Overlap (RBO):* Set overlap at common prefix length, averaged over exponential user top-down exploration.
-RBO accounts for uneven list size across rankings and queries.
-See [this paper](http://www.umiacs.umd.edu/~wew/papers/wmz10_tois.pdf) for details.
+* [*Rank-biased Overlap (RBO):*](http://www.umiacs.umd.edu/~wew/papers/wmz10_tois.pdf) Set overlap at common prefix length, averaged over exponential user top-down exploration.
+RBO has an intuitive probabilistic interpretation, and accounts for uneven list size across rankings and queries.

-> Similarity(simType, param, ID1, rankScore1, ID2, rankScore2)
+> Similarity(simType, param, idCol1, scoreCol1, idCol2, scoreCol2)

 with

-* *simType:* type of similarity function, one of the strings "jaccard", "cosine", or "rbo".
+* *simType:* Type of similarity function, one of the strings "jaccard", "cosine", or "rbo".
-* *param:* parameter for similarity function.
+* *param:* Parameter for similarity function.
   * For *jaccard* or *cosine*, the maximum rank to include (cutoff).
 Values less than one are interpreted as "no cutoff".
   * For *rbo*, the "persistence" probability that the user will look at the next rank.
 Typical values: 0.9 (resp.
 0.98) means that the first 10 (resp.
 50) ranks have 86% of the weight if the evaluation.
-* *ID1:* Unique identifier for items in the first bag, used to test for equality with items in the second bag (zero-based column index).
+* *idCol1:* Unique identifier for items in the first bag, used to test for equality with items in the second bag (zero-based column index).
-* *rankScore1:* Zero-based column index of ranking score for the first bag (column index).
+* *scoreCol1:* Zero-based column index of ranking score for the first bag.
-* *ID2:* Identifier for items in the second bag (column index).
+* *idCol2:* Identifier for items in the second bag (column index).
-* *rankScore2:*" Ranking score for the second bag (column index).
+* *scoreCol2:*" Ranking score for the second bag (column index).

 ### Example